-If the applicant files (a) missing partspart(s) (i.e. partpart(s) of the description, partpart(s) of the claims or partand/or part(s) or all of the drawings) or a(a) missing elementelement(s) (i.e. all of the description and/or all of the claims) which have no basis in the priority document, the filing date of the application as a whole will be the date on which the part(s) and/or the element(s) was (were) subsequently furnished, unless the RO accepted the incorporation by reference of the missing or correct part(s) and/or element(s).
+If the applicant files (a) missing or correct part(s) (i.e. part(s) of the description, part(s) of the claims and/or part(s) or all of the drawings) and/or (a) missing or correct element(s) (i.e. all of the description and/or all of the claims), the filing date of the application as a whole will be the date on which the part(s) and/or the element(s) was (were) subsequently furnished, unless the RO accepted the incorporation by reference of the missing or correct part(s) and/or element(s).

-A request for incorporation by reference can only be done before the RO within two months of the date of receipt of the purported international application (or at the invitation of the RO) provided that the priority claim was present at that initial date of receipt and only if the applicant can show that the missing partspart(s) or the missing elementelement(s) were completely contained in the priority document.
-Missing parts or a missing elementelements which have been accepted under this criterion are considered to be part of the application documents "as originally filed" (see GL/PCT‑EPO B‑III, 2.3.4 and GL/PCT‑EPO B‑XI, 2.1).
+A request for incorporation by reference can only be filed before the RO within two months of the date of receipt of the purported international application (or at the invitation of the RO) provided that the priority claim was present at that initial date of receipt and only if the applicant can show that the missing or correct part(s) and/or element(s) was (were) completely contained in the priority document.
+Missing or correct parts and/or elements which have been accepted under this criterion are considered to be part of the application documents "as originally filed" (see GL/PCT‑EPO B‑III, 2.3.4 and GL/PCT‑EPO B‑XI, 2.1).

-If the RO finds that the "completely contained" criterion is not met, the filing date of the application will be the date on which the partspart(s) or the elementelement(s) were subsequently furnished (unless, in the case of missing parts or of correct elements and/or parts, the applicant withdraws the subsequently furnished parts).
-Where the EPO is ISA or IPEA, the examiner must check (as far as the documents needed are available) whether the RO's assessment of the "completely contained" criterion was correct.
+If the RO finds that the "completely contained" criterion is not met, the filing date of the application will be the date on which the part(s) and/or the element(s) was (were) subsequently furnished (unless, in the case of missing parts or of correct elements and/or parts, the applicant withdraws the subsequently furnished elements and/or parts).
+Where the EPO is (S)ISA or IPEA, the examiner must check (as far as the documents needed are available) whether the RO's assessment of the "completely contained" criterion was correct.